davidjnevin/vocab_extractor/README.md

 # Vocab Extractor (Early Beta Tokenizer)

-Vocab Extractor is a Python script that processes Microsoft Word documents and extracts unique words and their part of speech (POS) tags.
-The extracted words and POS tags are then saved in an SQLite database.
+This version of the Vocabulary Extractor script processes a collection of `.doc` and `.docx` files and extracts unique words and their corresponding Part of Speech (POS) tags.
+It saves the extracted (word, pos) pairs into an SQLite database.

-## Functionality
+## Features

-The script follows these steps:

-1. Read Word documents (.docx files) from a specified directory
-2. Extract the text content from each document
-3. Tokenize the text using the nltk library
+- Tokenizes the document content using the NLTK library.
-4. Determine the POS tags for each token
-5. Store the unique words and their POS tags in an SQLite database
+- Extracts Part of Speech (POS) information for each word.
+- Efficiently inserts unique (word, pos) pairs into an SQLite database using batch inserts and in-memory data structure.
+- Includes a test suite to ensure the functionality of the script.

 ## Test Suite